imhicihu/Winglyph-virtualization/README.md

 # Rationale #

-Virtualization of Winglyph ([deprecated](https://en.wikipedia.org/wiki/Deprecation)) on recent operating systems, mainly Windows OS's.
+* Virtualization of Winglyph ([deprecated](https://en.wikipedia.org/wiki/Deprecation)) on recent operating systems, mainly Windows OS's.
-In behalf of trueness, firstly the virtualization was done on a Macbook.
+* In behalf of trueness, firstly the virtualization was done on a Macbook.
-Then, it was ported to the Windows ecosystem.
+* Then, it was ported to the Windows ecosystem.
+* This repo is a living document that will grow and adapt over time

 ## What is this repository for? ##